Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

 6. Click **Check connection** to test the connection to the Alfresco server.

-    >**Note:** If your IT team has configured SAML authentication without single-sign on (SSO), then you may notice the following behaviour when you change the Outlook configuration.
+    >**Note:** If your IT team has configured SAML authentication without single-sign on (SSO), then you may notice the following behavior when you change the Outlook configuration.
 When you select **Check connection**, you'll see an authentication window, where you'll need to enter your Alfresco user name and password.
 If you choose to close the window without entering your login details, the Outlook Integration considers this to be a failed authentication attempt and will try again.
 When the authentication window is displayed for a 2nd time and you close the window, there'll be no further authentication attempts.
 The Alfresco Outlook Client displays a message to indicate that SAML authentication failed.
 Click **OK** to dismiss the message.

 ### Configure email archive settings